-LDAPv3 defines a number of subtypes.
-At this time, two have been defined binary (in RFC 2251) and lang (in RFC 2596).
-Subtypes may be used when referencing an attribute and for qualifying, for example, cn;lang-en-us=smith would perform a search using U.S. English.
-The subtype does not affect the encoding since UTF-8 (used for cn) allows for all language types.
-Language subtypes are case insensitive.
+LDAPv3 defines a number of subtypes at this time two have been defined binary (in RFC 2251) and lang (in RFC 2596). subtypes may be used when referencing an attribute and qualify e.g. cn;lang-en-us=smith would perform a search using US english.
+The subtype does not affect the encoding since UTF-8 (used for cn) allows for all language types. lang subtypes are case insensitive.

 Also known as root, base, is one of many terms used to describe the topmost entry in a DIT.
 The term is typically used because this entry is usually defined in the suffix parameter in a OpenLDAP's slapd.conf file.
 The Root DSE is a kind of super root.
 Suffix Naming.

 A user role with privileges across the entire system, including monitoring and troubleshooting.
 SuperAdmin permissions allow the administrator to create, read, update, delete, and execute (CRUDX) all the Cisco ISE resources.

 Support bundle contains ISE log messages, which can be used to prepare diagnostic information for TAC.